Converting Fahrenheit to Celsius: A practical guide

 Beyond the Formula: Understanding the Relationship

 The formula provides the mechanical process, but understanding the why behind it deepens your comprehension.
-The difference of 32 is a direct consequence of the differing zero points of the scales.
+Still, the difference of 32 is a direct consequence of the differing zero points of the scales.
 The 5/9 factor reflects the difference in the size of a degree in each scale.
-A change of 9°F is equivalent to a change of 5°C. This relationship is consistent across the entire scale.
+On the flip side, a change of 9°F is equivalent to a change of 5°C. This relationship is consistent across the entire scale.

 Working with Negative Temperatures